backplane/ghlatest/README.md

 -rwxr-xr-x    1 user     user       2359296 Feb 20 09:26 snakeeyes
 ```

-Now we have a command which produces the file that I want from the latest release of the given GitHub repo, it can be used in scripting contexts or in container infrastructure, such as this `Dockerfile`:
+Now that we have a command which produces the file that I want from the latest release of the given GitHub repo, we can use it in scripting contexts or in container infrastructure, such as this `Dockerfile`:

 ```Dockerfile
 FROM backplane/ghlatest as downloader